vitorlsouza/kitty-care-backend/README.md

       "errors": [
         "First name cannot be empty",
         "Invalid email format",
-        "Password must be at least 8 characters long and contain at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character (@$!%*?&)"
+        "Password must be at least 8 characters long and contain at least 1 uppercase letter, 1 lowercase letter, 1 number, and 1 special character (@$!%*?&)", "Trial end date must be a valid ISO 8601 date", "Subscription duration must be either Monthly or Yearly" ]
-      ]
     }
     ```